putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 **The young Stormtrooper** couldn’t sleep.

 But not for trying.
-He’d returned from first watch after the squad leader had disappeared into the woods.
+He’d returned from the first watch after the squad leader had disappeared into the woods.
 The leader's absence has been enough to pique interest.
 Squad leaders didn’t normally go on patrol.
 Or he thought so.
 His training certainly hadn't suggested it possible.
 But FD-472 wasn't troubled by it.
 If the squad leader wanted to take a patrol, he could.
 He would not question that and had simply gotten on with his orders.

 But not all that well, so far. *Get rest* was the order.
 But sleep would not come, orders or not.
 He was bone tired from the day’s patrol — enough that he should have slept no matter what.
 Conditions at the camp were harsh by most standards.
 Hard ground.
 Cold nibbling at him.
 Squawks and cries of unseen creatures penetrating the darkness.